Gold standard: Central banks and the gold exchange standard

 The classical gold standard of the late 19th century was therefore not merely a superficial switch from circulating silver to circulating gold.
 The bulk of silver currency was actually replaced by banknotes and token currency whose gold value was guaranteed by gold bullion and other reserve assets held inside central banks.
-In turn, the gold exchange standard was just one step away from modern fiat currency with banknotes issued by central banks, and whose value is secured by the bank's reserve assets, but whose exchange value is determined by the central bank's monetary policy objectives on its purchasing power in lieu of a fixed equivalence to gold.
+In turn, the gold exchange standard was just one step away from modern fiat currency with banknotes issued by central banks; its value is secured by the bank's reserve assets, but its exchange value is determined by the central bank's monetary policy objectives on its purchasing power in lieu of a fixed equivalence to gold.

 Rollout to South and East Asia and Mexico

-The final chapter of the classical gold standard ending in 1914 saw the gold exchange standard extended to many Asian countries by fixing the value of local currencies to gold or to the gold standard currency of a Western colonial power.
-The Netherlands East Indies guilder was the first Asian currency pegged to gold in 1875 via a gold exchange standard which maintained its parity with the gold Dutch guilder.
+In the final chapter of the classical gold standard, ending in 1914, the gold exchange standard was extended to many Asian countries by fixing the value of local currencies to gold or to the gold standard currency of a Western colonial power.
+The Netherlands East Indies guilder was the first Asian currency pegged to gold in 1875, via a gold exchange standard which maintained its parity with the gold Dutch guilder.

-Various international monetary conferences were called up until 1892, with various countries actually pledging to maintain the limping standard of freely circulating legacy silver coins in order to prevent the further deterioration of the gold–silver ratio which reached 20 in the 1880s.
-After 1890 however, silver's price decline could not be prevented further and the gold–silver ratio rose sharply above 30.
+In the period leading up to 1892, there were various international monetary conferences, and various countries pledged to maintain the limping standard of freely circulating legacy silver coins in order to prevent a further increase in the gold–silver ratio, which reached 20 in the 1880s.
+After 1890, however, silver's price decline could not be prevented further, and the gold–silver ratio rose sharply above 30.

 In 1893 the Indian rupee of 10.69 g fine silver was fixed at 16 British pence (or £1 = 15 rupees; gold–silver ratio 21.9), with legacy silver rupees remaining legal tender.
 In 1906 the Straits dollar of 24.26 g silver was fixed at 28 pence (or £1 = 84/7 dollars; ratio 28.4).

-Nearly similar gold standards were implemented in Japan in 1897, in the Philippines in 1903, and in Mexico in 1905 when the previous yen or peso of 24.26 g silver was redefined to approximately 0.75 g gold or half a U.S. dollar (ratio 32.3).
+Similar gold standards were implemented in Japan in 1897, in the Philippines in 1903, and in Mexico in 1905 when the previous yen or peso of 24.26 g silver was redefined to approximately 0.75 g gold or half a U.S. dollar (ratio 32.3).
 Japan gained the needed gold reserves after the Sino-Japanese War of 1894–1895.
-For Japan, moving to gold was considered vital for gaining access to Western capital markets.
+In Japan, moving to gold was considered vital to gain access to Western capital markets.